 - Feminism and gender in relation to philosophy of religion and theology.

 Professor Sarah Coakley read Theology at Cambridge as an undergraduate and then went to Harvard as a Harkness Fellow, where she took a ThM degree.

 Returning to Cambridge to start her doctorate on Ernst Troeltsch's christology, she was appointed almost immediately to a junior lectureship at Lancaster University, where she was successively lecturer and senior lecturer.
 In 1991 she moved to Oriel College, Oxford, where she became that college's first woman fellow.
 In 1993 she was invited to join the faculty of Harvard Divinity School as a full professor, and became Mallinckrodt Professor of Divinity in 1995.
 In 2007 she was appointed to the Norris-Hulse Professorship at Cambridge, and returned to Cambridge in 2008.
 From January 2011 to September 2014 Professor Coakley served as deputy chair of the School of Arts and Humanities.

 Professor Coakley has worked widely on interdisciplinary projects, most especially with the Harvard evolutionary biologist and mathematician, Martin A. Nowak, with whom she co-edited Evolution, Games and God: The Principle of Cooperation (Harvard UP, 2013).
 Out of that collaboration also sprang the materials for her 2012 Gifford Lectures, Sacrifice Regained: Evolution, Cooperation and GOd (forthcoming with Oxford UP).

-Currently Professor Coakley is on a three-year major research fellowship funded by the Leverhulme Foundation.
-She is continuing to write her own systematic theology, the first volume of which appeared as God, Sexuality and the Self: An Essay 'On the Trinity' (Cambridge UP, 2013).
+From 2014-17 Professor Coakley held a major research fellowship from the Leverhulme Foundation, devoted to her continuing work on her systematic theology, the first volume of which appeared as God, Sexuality and the Self: An Essay 'On the Trinity' (Cambridge up, 2013).